abderrahimbouzid/Pixsmartv-IPTV-Reseller-React-App/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the application.

-## Usage

-Once the application is running, you can navigate through different sections using the navigation menu or interactive elements provided on the landing page.
-Explore channels, view subscription plans, read user guides, watch movies, and more.

-## Contributing

-Contributions are welcome!
-If you'd like to enhance the application or fix any issues, feel free to fork the repository and submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Thanks to [React](https://reactjs.org/) for providing an efficient and powerful frontend library.
-- Special thanks to all the contributors of open-source libraries used in this project.

-## Contact

-For any inquiries or feedback, please contact [Zeus](mailto:your_zeuscript@gmail.com).